-Birmingham Audubon staff are leading several active research projects in the Birmingham area and statewide.
-The data are contributing to a better understanding of urban habitat use and overall ecology of numerous species.
+Birmingham Audubon staff members currently lead several active research projects, both in the metropolitan area and statewide.
+Together, their data are contributing to a better understanding local bird ecology and patterns of urban habitat use.

 Village Creek is an urban waterway that begins in northeast Birmingham and flows through the heart of the city before emptying into the Black Warrior River.

-This study, lead by Birmingham Audubon Teaching Naturalist, Dr. Ansel Payne, is examining the diversity and seasonal use of species that utilize the creek for food (e.g., Great Blue Herons, Yellow-Crowned Night-Herons, and Belted Kingfishers).
+This study, lead by Outreach Director Dr. Ansel Payne, is examining the phenology (seasonal patterns) of select species (e.g., Great Blue Herons, Yellow-Crowned Night Herons, Belted Kingfishers) utilizing the creek.

 Eastern Bluebird reproductive ecology

-Providing Eastern Bluebirds nesting habitat with nest boxes have aided populations to deal with the loss of their previously normal nesting habitat of tree cavities.
-In partnership with the Behind the Gates Garden Club, Birmingham Audubon Program Director, Dr. Andy Coleman, is studying the reproductive ecology of Eastern Bluebirds at the Greystone Country Club in suburban Birmingham.
-This population was first studied by long-time Birmingham Audubon member, the late Dr. Dan Holliman.
+Providing Eastern Bluebirds with ready-made nesting habitat has helped many populations deal with broader negative trends in habitat loss.
+In partnership with the Behind the Gates Garden Club, Program Director Dr. Andy Coleman has been studying the reproductive ecology of Eastern Bluebirds at the suburban Greystone Country Club in Hoover, Alabama—the same population first studied by long-time Birmingham Audubon member, the late Dr. Dan Holliman.

 Feeding ecology of Bald Eagles